kellpossible/blog/content/Code/008-Good-Ideas.rst

 How to avoid "analysis paralysis"?
 ----------------------------------

-After all this talk of analysis, one might ask, how do we avoid doing too much of it?
+After all this analysis, one might ask, how do we avoid doing too much of it for our ideas?